-Perform energy audits of buildings to create baselines and implement energy conservation measures:
+Perform energy audits of buildings to create baselines and implement energy conservation measures.

-According to one study, up to 3.5% of total consumption on Tongatapu originates from a Church of Later-Day Saints Temple, most likely a result of superfluous air conditioning.
-Strengthening energy efficient building standards and performing audits on the largest consumers—including government buildings--can have a large role in reducing overall demand.
+According to one study, up to 3.5% of total consumption on Tongatapu originates from a Church of Latter-Day Saints temple, most likely a result of superfluous air-conditioning.
+Strengthening energy efficient building standards and performing audits on the largest consumers – including government buildings – can play a large role in reducing overall demand.

 Example: Caribbean Hotel Energy Efficiency Action Program